-Through February 28, 2022, our net cash used for financing activities totaled \$7.4 million.
-Our primary uses of financing cash included \$3.9 million used for principal payments on our term loan and financing obligations, \$3.5 million to cover shares withheld to pay income taxes on stock-based compensation awards, and \$0.7 million of cash used to pay contingent consideration liabilities from previous business acquisitions.
-Our purchases of common stock during the first half of fiscal 2022 were solely for shares withheld from participants to pay statutory income taxes on stock-based compensation awards which were distributed during fiscal 2022.
-Partially offsetting these uses of cash were \$0.7 million of proceeds from Employee Stock Purchase Plan participants to purchase shares of stock during the first two quarters of fiscal 2022.
+For the three quarters ended May 31, 2022, our net cash used for financing activities totaled \$30.7 million.
+Our primary uses of financing cash included \$23.9 million for purchases of our common stock for treasury, \$6.7 million used for principal payments on our term loan and financing obligations, and \$1.1 million of cash used to pay contingent consideration liabilities from previous business acquisitions.
+Our purchases of common stock during the first three quarters of fiscal 2022 were comprised of \$20.3 million from open market purchases and \$3.5 million for shares withheld from participants to pay statutory income taxes on stock-based compensation awards which were distributed during fiscal 2022.
+Partially offsetting these uses of cash were \$1.0 million of proceeds from Employee Stock Purchase Plan participants to purchase shares of stock during fiscal 2022.